anuragtb/pdfcpu/core/watermark.md

 * You only have to specify parameters diverging from the default.

-* The standard stamp configuration is the location at the center of the page with a positive rotation along the diagonale from the lower left to the upper right page corner.
+* The standard watermark configuration is the location at the center of the page with a positive rotation along the diagonale from the lower left to the upper right page corner.

 <br>